 Cambridge International AS and A Level

 This course enables learners to develop their appreciation of the subject by exploring the ways in which psychology is conducted.
 As part of their studies, learners also review important research; this provides an insight into the ways in which psychology has been applied, thereby leading to a better understanding of key approaches, research methods and issues and debates.
-The syllabus reflects four core areas of psychology, namely biological, cognitive, learning and social; it also relates psychology to abnormality, consumer behaviour, health and organisations.
+The syllabus reflects four core areas of psychology, namely biological, cognitive, learning and social; it also relates psychology to abnormality, consumer behaviour.

 *Course available from September 2020, for first exams in June 2022.